9:15am - 10:45am

 RCP associate global director for Asia Pacific; consultant endocrinologist, Hull University Teaching Hospitals NHS Trust

-Wearing two hats: law and medicine in a portfolio career
+Wearing two hats: medicine and law in a portfolio career

 Please note that any presentations shown at this event have been produced by the individual speakers.
 As such they are not owned by, and do not necessarily represent the views of, the RCP.